Dying to Live | Resurrection to Life from Death

 1 Corinthians 15:19-23 If only for this life we have hope in Christ, we are of all people most to be pitied.
 But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Christ all will be made alive.
 But each in turn: Christ, the firstfruits; then, when he comes, those who belong to him.

-• Having born our sins on the cross, Jesus was buried.
+- • Having born our sins on the cross, Jesus was buried.
 On the third day He rose from death to everlasting life.
-He is “the firstfruits” of the resurrection.
+He is “the firstfruits” of the resurrection, the first to rise from death to life everlasting.
 At some time yet future from today, “when He comes [He will raise from the dead] those who belong to Him.”

 So there is a natural dying of the Christian believer.
 And that death will be overcome by endless resurrection life granted at the Lord’s second coming.
 There is also a spiritual life from death, which begins now, in our earthly walk of faith, before the second coming and the bodily resurrection of the dead, and continues uninterrupted for all eternity.
 Let’s look at some of the facets of that spiritual life from death.